hihabib/Woocommerce-Country-wise-address-field-scrapper/readme.md

 ## Sample Scrapped Data

 The scrapped data is available in `data.json` (Scrapped on: 23 December, 2024).
-Note that the "first name" and "last name" fields have been removed, and the "(option)" text has been removed from the "Phone" field in `data.json`.
+Note that the "first name", "last name" and "Country/Region" fields have been removed, and the "(option)" text has been removed from the "Phone" field in `data.json`.